frans-johansson/ghostwriter-ai/README.md

 # Ghostwriter AI ✍
-This was a small, over-the-weekend kind of project I did to explore using RNN's with LSTM for automatically generating text character-by-character.
+This was a small, over-the-weekend kind of project to explore using RNN's with LSTM for automatically generating text character-by-character.
 The model architecture looks something like this:

 - A number of GRUs stacked on top of one another, doing the heavy lifting in terms of the aforementioned *"RNN with LSTM"*
 - A number of dense, fully-connected layers transferring the output of the GRUs to a vector of probabilities for the next character